KellyT4425/ctbeauty-bookings/README.md

 - Hemp (#8C7C78) – muted mauve-brown for secondary elements

-These colors were chosen to reflect a modern, professional, and calming aesthetic while maintaining good readability and accessibility. <br>
+These colours were chosen to reflect a modern, professional, and calming aesthetic while maintaining good readability and accessibility. <br>
 ![Colour Palette](static/images/palette-colour-theme.png)

 ## **Accessibility**

 [EightShapes](https://contrast-grid.eightshapes.com/)
-> The EightShapes contrast grid was used as it helps to ensure our chosen color palette provides enough contrast between text and background colors for users with visual impairments.
+> The EightShapes contrast grid was used as it helps to ensure our chosen colour palette provides enough contrast between text and background colours for users with visual impairments.
 The grid was provided all colours that the Colour Palette Generated provided based off of the sites main image. <br>
 ![Contrast Grid](static/images/contrast-table-grid.png)

 [WAVE](https://wave.webaim.org/)